-Press (ACCESSORY) or 4 (ON) to deactivate.
+Press (0) to activate the alarm.
+Press again or turn the ignition to 4 (0N) to deactivate.

-Note: The panic alarm will only operate when the ignition is in the 3 (OFF) position.
+Note: The panic alarm will only operate when the ignition is in the 2 (LOCK) or 3 (OFF) position.

 Replacing the battery

 The remote entry transmitter uses one coin type three-volt lithium battery CR2032 or equivalent.